01-edu/ai-starter/content/glance-on-power/README.md

 ### Using `console.log`

-To display output from a script into a console, use the function `console.log`:
+To display output from a script in a console, use the function `console.log`:

 ```js
 console.log(); // <- will show an empty line